 Unless your doctor tells you otherwise, continue your normal diet.

-If you miss an appointment to receive a dose of bevacizumab, call your doctor as soon as possible.
+If you miss an appointment to receive a dose of a bevacizumab injection product, call your doctor as soon as possible.

-Bevacizumab may cause other side effects.
+Bevacizumab injection products may cause other side effects.
 Call your doctor if you have any unusual problems while receiving this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online ( Web Site ) or by phone (1-800-332-1088).